elastic/beats/x-pack/filebeat/input/azureeventhub/README.md

 - Start one input
 - Take a note with the sequencenumber for all partitions
 - Send 10 events
-- check that checkpoint info v2 are not updated
+- Check that checkpoint info v2 are not updated
-- check that the 10 events are stored in the in-memory queue
+- Check that the 10 events are stored in the in-memory queue
+- Check that after fixing the problem the input successfully processed the 10 events

 #### Setup